anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, it follows the recommendation from BRSKI to use SubjectKeyIdentifier in favor of a certificate fingerprint to avoid additional computations.

 The provisioning of the Registrar-Agent EE certificate is out of scope for this document, but may be done using its own BRSKI run or by other means such as configuration.
-It is RECOMMENDED to use short lived Registrar-Agent EE certificates in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.
+It is RECOMMENDED to use short-lived Registrar-Agent EE certificates in the range of days or weeks.
+This is to address the assumed nature of stand-alone Registrar-Agents as nomadic devices (see {{arch_nomadic}}) and to avoid potential misuse as outlined in {{sec_cons_reg-agt}}.

 Further, the Registrar-Agent requires the registrar EE certificate to provide it to the pledge.
 It MAY use the certificate verified during server authentication within an initial TLS session with the registrar;